-Nominet is involved in a number of initiatives that help to encourage and develop young peoples’ digital skills.
+Nominet is directly involved in a number of initiatives that help to encourage and develop young peoples’ digital skills.
 These include Nominet Digital Neighbourhood, which offers training and paid work experience to young people with digital skills but limited opportunities, and then connects them with local SMEs to help them both prosper online.
 It is also a founding patron of the Prince’s Trust Online – its new online platform – and is a founding partner of the Micro:bit Foundation, both of which are also helping to advance digital skills for young people.

 We work closely with international organisations in the internet sphere, including the international body responsible for domain names, the Internet Corporation for Assigned Names and Numbers (ICANN) and the Internet Governance Forum (IGF), where matters of how the internet is run are discussed.